Race Recap: Surf Coast Century, 50km

 The time had come, the training was done, race day arrived, and I was quite frankly FREAKING OUT!

-A late start (11:50 am) meant that I could get a reasonable sleep in, have breakfast, check all my gear, before bundling up the family into the car for the trip down to Angelsea.
+A late start (11:50 am) meant that I could get a reasonable sleep in, have breakfast, and check all my gear, before bundling up the family into the car for the trip down to Angelsea.

 Stalking the weather app, I knew that rain was forecasted at the start of the 50km event.
 I strategically packed my bag so it would be the first thing I could get to.